 We’re always making improvements to our network to make sure we can supply water to everyone.
 To prepare for summer, we have:

-- Appointed a dedicated Alternative Water Manager and bought two water tankers.
+• Appointed a dedicated Alternative Water Manager and bought 10 additional water tankers.
+So far, 5 have been delivered with the rest set to come later in 2025.
 These tankers help us move water around the network and boost supplies if needed.

 There’s still more to do.
 The south east of England is one of the most water-stressed areas in the country.
 We need new treatment plants, storage reservoirs and pipes to make sure we always have enough water in the future.
 It takes time to plan and build these.